Multiplicative structures of the immaculate basis of non-commutative symmetric functions: Introduction

 \section{Introduction}

-The Schur functions appear throughout mathematics: as the representatives for the Schubert classes in the cohomology of the Grassmannian, as the characters for the irreducible representations of the general linear group and as an orthonormal basis for the space of symmetric functions.
-Their ubiquity makes Schur functions `the' fundamental basis for the ring of symmetric functions.
+The Schur functions appear throughout mathematics:\ as the representatives for the Schubert classes in the cohomology of the Grassmannian; as the characters for the irreducible representations of the symmetric group and of the general linear group; and as an orthonormal basis for the algebra of symmetric functions.
+The ubiquitousness of the Schur basis makes it an object of central importance in the theory of symmetric functions.
+Among the characteristic properties of Schur functions there are combinatorial formulae using tableaux, orthogonality relations, algebraic formulae and each of these may be taken either as the relation defining the basis or a consequence of the definition.

-In \cite{BBSSZ}, the authors constructed a basis, called the immaculate basis $\{\fS_\alpha\}$, for the \textit{non-commutative symmetric functions} $\Nsym$.
-This basis satisfies many of the same combinatorial properties of Schur functions, in particular they project onto Schur functions under the natural map which sends non-commutative symmetric functions to their commutative counterparts.
+If the algebra of symmetric functions, $\sym$, is viewed as an algebra with one commutative generator at each degree, then the algebra of non-commutative symmetric functions \cite{GKLLRT}, $\Nsym$, is an analogous algebra with one non-commutative generator at each degree.
+Until relatively recently, the only clear proposal for elements of $\Nsym$ that are analogous to the Schur functions was the ribbon basis.

-An application of the immaculate basis is the development of methods for proving positivity results in the ring of symmetric functions based on positivity of expressions in $\Nsym$.
+While this is a natural proposition, researchers have begun to question the assumption that the ribbon basis is the best possible Schur-analogue for $\Nsym$ and have proposed other bases (each with a different rule for computing the commutative image) \cite{BBSSZ, HLMvW11, CFLSX}.
+Each are worth exploring as potential tools for resolving some of the positivity, combinatorial and representation theoretical questions in symmetric functions.
+For instance, Hall-Littlewood symmetric functions seem to have interesting analogues using these bases \cite{HLMvW11,BBSSZ} and these are a potential avenue for answering open questions about $q,t$-Kostka \cite{Mac} and generalized Kostka coefficients \cite{SW}.

-In \cite{BBSSZ2} we gave indecomposable modules for the $0$-Hecke algebra whose characteristics were the dual immaculate basis, the corresponding basis of quasi-symmetric functions.
-This provides further evidence to the importance of the immaculate basis.
+In \cite{BBSSZ}, the authors proposed a basis, called the immaculate basis, for the algebra of $\Nsym$.
+This basis is analogous to the Schur basis of $\sym$ through a Jacobi-Trudi-like defining formula as well as a combinatorial formula using composition tableaux, and because the immaculate functions indexed by a partition project onto the Schur functions indexed by the same partition under the natural map from $\Nsym$ to $\sym$.
+In \cite{BBSSZ2}, the authors constructed indecomposable modules for the $0$-Hecke algebra whose characters correspond to the immaculate functions under the duality between $\Nsym$ and $\Qsym$.
+This provides further evidence of the virtuousness of the immaculate basis.